Brookfield Relocation Services

 Saskatchewan United States Other International

-Here are Some Answers to Frequently Asked Questions for the Brookfield Integrated Relocation Program (IRP)
+Here are Some Answers to Frequently Asked Questions for the those Relocating.

-Question: I have a posting message, however I have not yet met with my Brookfield Representative.
+Question: I have a posting message, however I have not yet met with my representative.
 Can I buy or sell a property?

 Answer: Yes.
 There are busier seasons in every industry, real estate included.
 So there are times in which you have to wait to meet with your representative, but waiting to meet with your representative can mean you are missing out on prime selling season.
-In this event, you may list and even sell your property prior to your meeting with your Brookfield Representative.
-We can advise you how to handle this situation.
-We specialize in Brookfield Military Relocation scenarios and are comfortable in advising on these matters.
+In this event, you may list and even sell your property prior to your meeting with your representative.
+We can advise you how to handle this situation and do an honest, cost-benefit analysis with you as to the risk and reward.

 Question: I still need to sell my current home.
 Can I go on my House Hunting Trip (HHT) before it sells?